 Why This Recipe Works

-- This Asian cucumber salad recipe is super easy and quick to make.
+- This Asian cucumber salad recipe is incredibly easy and quick to make.
 It can be done in 15-20 minutes.
 It's a perfect side dish to add to any meal.

 - There are different ways you can jazz up this great recipe.
-Adding fresh chili peppers or red pepper flakes is a great way to add extra heat to this delicious recipe.
+Adding fresh chili peppers or red pepper flakes is a great way to add an extra touch of heat to this delicious recipe.

-- It’s light, refreshing, and delicious and can be eaten as a light lunch and makes a delicious salad full of great flavor.
+- It’s light, refreshing, and delicious and can be eaten as a light lunch and makes a very good salad full of great flavor.

-- You can double or triple the batch and serve it as a salad in a large bowl.
+- You can double or triple the batch and serve it as a salad in a large salad bowl.
 It's an excellent addition to backyard BBQs.
+Sprinkle green onions and diced bell peppers for extra veggies.
+It's becoming one of our guests' favorite salads.

-- You can even turn this crunchy Thai cucumber salad into a salad dressing by chopping up all the fresh ingredients into smaller pieces and serving on a tangy dressing for other dishes too!
+- You can even turn this crunchy Thai cucumber salad into a salad dressing by chopping all the fresh ingredients into smaller pieces and serving it on a tangy dressing for other dishes!

 What Goes Into Ajaat Recipe?

-Listed below are salad ingredients to make Ajaat.
-Check the printable recipe card below for exact measurement and nutritional information.
+Below are salad ingredients to make Ajaat or Thai Cucumber Salad for Satay.
+Check the printable recipe card below for exact measurements and nutritional information.

 - Cucumber.
 Use small crispy cucumbers for the Ajaat recipe.
 English cucumbers, Persian cucumbers, or Armenian cucumbers.
 If using regular cucumbers, peel off the waxy skin before making the salad.
-Using the cucumber seeds for this recipe is okay if you're working with seedy cucumbers.
-Chop up the large cucumbers into thin slices before making the salad.
+If you're working with older or more seedy cucumbers, just cut the pieces into smaller pieces.

 - Shallot.
 Red onions are acceptable as a substitute.
 Use less because it has a more robust flavor than the shallots.

 - Fresh chilis.
-Use Thai fresh chilis.
-Red or green chilis are fine.
+Use fresh Thai chilis.
+Red or green ones work great.
 For substitute, you can use serrano or jalapeno peppers substitute.

 - Vinegar.
 Use distilled white vinegar.
 Try apple cider vinegar as a substitute, but you will need a little more as it is not as strong.
-Rice wine vinegar is also a good substitute for distilled white vinegar.
-The tangy rice vinegar mixed with crisp cucumbers makes this dis ha perfect summer side dish.
+Rice wine vinegar is also a great substitute for distilled white vinegar.
+The tangy rice vinegar mixed with crisp cucumbers makes this perfect summer side dish.

 - Salt.
 Use sea salt if possible.
 If not, use a little fish sauce and play with the flavors until content.